Dental Care Group's Blog :

 1. Tooth grinding

-Teeth grinding is a habit that can lead to gum recession.
+Teeth grinding, also known as bruxism, is a habit that can lead to gum recession.

-Teeth grinding is a common habit; book an appointment with your Armadale dental clinic to find out how you can manage this potentially damaging condition.
-We can prescribe a range of treatments depending on the severity of the habit, including mouth guards and splits.
+Teeth grinding is a common habit; book an appointment with your Armadale dental clinic to find out how to manage this potentially damaging condition.
+We can prescribe a range of treatments depending on the severity of the habit, including mouthguards and splits.

 2. Misaligned teeth

-Overcrowded and misaligned teeth can often lead to increased pressure in the mouth.
-Moving and rotating teeth can cause the root of the tooth to become exposed.
+Overcrowded and misaligned teeth can often lead to increased pressure in certain areas of the mouth.
+This pressure can cause teeth to shift or rotate, potentially exposing the roots of the teeth.

 3. Smoking and tobacco use

-Smoking is a nasty habit that leads to a whole host of health issues, one of which is gum disease.
-Smoking impacts your gums and can damage the bone structure that supports your teeth.
+Smoking is a habit that negatively impacts overall health, including oral health.
+Smoking causes gum disease and can damage the bone structure that supports your teeth.

 This can lead to exposed root surfaces as well as gum disease and even loose teeth that need to be removed.